ARTICLE

 Technika 60cm Slideout Rangehood

-Euromaid 60cm Slideout Rangehood
+Westinghouse 60cm Slideout Rangehood

-The Baker’s Microwave
+The baker’s Microwave

 Bench space is prime real estate in any kitchen, but especially in the baker’s kitchen, where pastry is rolled and pies are filled.
 You’ll want to invest in a built-in microwave or a model that will fit neatly into your kitchen cabinetry.
 “A simple microwave that is very easy to use is all you really need,” says Alex Cadger.
 “You would need it to soften butter or melt chocolate, so there’s no need for anything too fancy or complicated.”
 Look for at least 1000W of power for effective heating and a removable glass plate that will allow for easy cleaning when things overflow.

-Shop Baker’s Microwaves
+Shop baker’s Microwaves

 Miele 60cm Microwave Oven – Obsidian Black

-Samsung 23L 1000W Microwave Stainless Steel
+Samsung 40L 1000W Microwave Black Stainless Steel

-Smeg Linea Built-in Microwave Oven Black Glass
+Smeg Linea Built-In 25L Microwave with Grill Pure Black

 Finding the best kitchen appliance package for your home is no easy task, but we’re here to help.
 Browse our wide range of kitchen appliances online or visit us in-store for more.
 If you’re about to start renovations, we’ve got you sorted with kitchen design inspiration.